jerryhgladinet/docs/admin/source/chapter04.rst

 ``Tenant Management Console`` > ``User Manager`` > ``Group Manager``

-When you have Active Directory integration, you will leverage Active Directory group instead of using Group Manager here.
-This group manager is to create group of users in a simple way.
+When you have Active Directory integration, you will leverage the Active Directory group instead of using Group Manager here.
+This group manager is to create a group of users in a simple way.
 It is not as complicated as Active Directory (such as supporting nested groups) but make it easy for non-Active Directory users.
 This is native Cluster group.
 In the product, you may also see AD group from the user selection user interface and Proxied AD group from the user related interface.
 The AD group and the proxied AD group are not the same as the group mentioned here.

 .. raw:: html